-- 1st, 2nd, 3rd place winners receive plaques and are invited to perform one of their pieces entered in the contest at Honors Recital 6.
+- 1st, 2nd, 3rd place winners receive plaques and are invited to perform one of their pieces entered in the contest at the Winner’s Recital.

-This is a grade level contest and is open to pianists in grades 1-12.
-Students must enter at their grade level (can not enter above or below grade level) and must advance to the next level each year to be eligible for the associated division award.
-Those who may have situations where exceptions such as a repeated grade or skipped grade should contact the Student Events Chair for clarification before the registration deadline.
+This is a grade level contest and is open to pianists in grades 1-5.
+Students must enter at their grade level (can not enter above or below grade level.

 - Once repertoire lists have been submitted no omissions or substitutions are allowed.

 - The program is at the discretion of the teacher.
 There is no requirement for a minimum number of pieces.